varshithm7x/PonderChain/contracts/README_DEPLOY_LISK.md

 # 🚀 Deploying to Lisk Sepolia Testnet

-To deploy your PonderChain contracts to the Lisk Sepolia Testnet, follow these steps:
+To deploy your VETO contracts to the Lisk Sepolia Testnet, follow these steps:

 ## 1. Fund Your Wallet
 Your deployment account has **0 ETH** on Lisk Sepolia.
 You need to obtain testnet tokens.